 Another option is to rank multiple projects all at once from the project portfolio list mode.

-From the Navigation Panel > Portfolio > List view > View (eye icon top right) > Edit columns > Add the prioritization columns and the Rank and Score fields.
+From the Navigation Panel > Portfolio > List view > View (eye icon top right) > Show/Hide columns > Add the prioritization columns and the Rank and Score fields.

 Step 4: Organize the projects in the portfolio based on rank.
 Focus on what really matters.